 Unpack in the garage and put clothes straight into the washing machine.
 This is very easy if you are using packing cubes to organize your clothes.
 Place your clothes directly in the washer (not on the floor with the thought that you'll wash them later).
 Wash them on a full cycle and in warm water.
 You want your clothes to be virus- and bug-free when they are done.

-If your packing cubes look or feel dirty, or you suspect you may have encountered bed bugs, you can place them directly into a sink with warm water and a non-detergent soap (powdered soap is typically non-detergent) and give them each a good wash and rinse.
+If your packing or compression cubes look or feel dirty, or you suspect you may have encountered bed bugs, you can place them directly into a sink with warm water and a non-detergent soap (powdered soap is typically non-detergent) and give them each a good wash and rinse.
 Hang them to dry.
-If you aren't going to clean them, then put your packing cubes back into quarantine (24 hours at least) in the garage with your suitcase.
+If you aren't going to clean them, then put your travel packing cubes back into quarantine (24 hours at least) in the garage with your suitcase.